How To Pass The Life and Health Insurance Exam

 Studying The Insurance Practice Questions Alone Isn’t Enough

-We encourage you to learn the concepts of the study content that we provide.
+We encourage you to also learn the concepts of the study content that we provide.
 Our pre-licensing study courses provide you with the extensive information foundation that you’ll need to pass your state insurance exam the first time.
-It is nearly impossible to predict exactly what questions will be on the exam, so there are no specific questions to memorize.
-If you can learn the concepts, you should have no problem passing your insurance license exam.
+It is nearly impossible to predict exactly what questions will be on the exam.
+This is because the license exam providers randomize their questions.
+If you can learn the concepts, you should have no problem passing your insurance license exam, regardless of what questions are presented.

 State insurance licensing exams are typically written by third-party companies that have an incentive to make the exams as difficult as possible—the more times you take the exam, the more money they make.

-All of the insurance exam questions are multiple-choice (usually 4 choices).
-There are no fill-ins (no need to memorize) and no essay type questions.
+All of the life or health insurance exam questions are multiple choice (usually 4 choices).
+There are no fill-in questions and no essay type questions.

 The insurance exam is drawn from a large pool of questions, randomized and delivered one at a time.
 Therefore it’s crucial to understand the concepts of the reading content.
 Be prepared for misleading and “tricky” questions especially with those question that use “EXCEPT” at the end of the question.